Pintar-Community/help.stg.pintar.co.id/contents/docs/degrees/en/academic.md

 * Select Status
 * Click Save
 * Here is an example of the Grading Rules screen that has been filled out.

+### 7. Faculty

+#### How to add Faculty :

+* Click Academic
+* Click Faculty
+* Click New
+* Select language
+* Fill in the Faculty Name and Faculty Description (Optional)
+* Click Save
+* Here is an example of the Faculty Menu screen that has been filled out.

+### 8. Program Code

+#### How to add Program Code :

+* Click Academic
+* Click Program Code
+* Click New
+* The screen display will appear as follows
+* Fill the code and name
+* Click Save
+* Here is an example of the Program Code screen that has been filled out